 DMCA: Guide, Tools and Resources

-Since the turn of the century, users have uploaded thousands of hours of digital content to the Internet.
+Since the internet began, people have uploaded over a billion gigabytes of digital content.
 That includes music, movies, games, and much more.
 What protects content creators when someone violates copyright laws and posts their work online without their consent?
+In the United States, it is the DMCA.

-The answer is the Digital Millennium Copyright Act, also known as the DMCA.
-Provisions of the DMCA protect "creatives," webmasters, and others from copyright violators by providing a process anyone can use to have legally protected work removed from a website.
+Provisions of the DMCA protect content creators and owners from copyright violators by providing a process anyone can use to have legally protected work removed from a website.

 What Is the DMCA?